jxxcarlson/blockParser/README.md

 type alias BlockData =
     { blockStart : Int -- index in source array
     , blockEnd : Int -- index in source array
-    , array : Array String -- the body of the block, from a slice of source array , blockType : BlockType  -- derived from the block header }
+    , array : Array String -- the body of the block, from a slice of the source array , blockType : BlockType  -- derived from the block header }
 ```